-Bracken's Brown Beauty Magnolia will grow to be about 30 feet tall at maturity, with a spread of 15 feet.
+Southern Magnolia will grow to be about 60 feet tall at maturity, with a spread of 45 feet.
 It has a low canopy with a typical clearance of 3 feet from the ground, and should not be planted underneath power lines.
 It grows at a medium rate, and under ideal conditions can be expected to live for 70 years or more.

 This tree does best in full sun to partial shade.
-It requires an evenly moist well-drained soil for optimal growth, but will die in standing water.
+It requires an evenly moist well-drained soil for optimal growth.
 It may require supplemental watering during periods of drought or extended heat.
 It is not particular as to soil type, but has a definite preference for acidic soils.
 It is somewhat tolerant of urban pollution, and will benefit from being planted in a relatively sheltered location.
 Consider applying a thick mulch around the root zone in winter to protect it in exposed locations or colder microclimates.
-This is a selection of a native North American species.
+This species is native to parts of North America.